oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/cones.md

 $\mathbb{F}=\mathbb{Q}$ is the field of rational numbers.

-A set $C \subseteq \mathbb{F}^n$ is called a *(polyhedral) cone* if it can be written as the set of nonnegative linear combinations of finitely many vectors in $\mathbb{F}^n$.
+A set $C \subseteq \mathbb{F}^n$ is called a *(polyhedral) cone* if it can be written as the set of non-negative linear combinations of finitely many vectors in $\mathbb{F}^n$.
 Equivalently, cones can be written as the intersection of finitely many homogeneous linear inequalities.